-The Fibre Channel Bridge creates an interface between a network, which utilises the Fibre Channel protocol, and iSCSI devices that reside upon the Ethernet network.
-The internal circuitry of the Bridge acts as a two-way interface converting the data packets that are received on the Fibre Channel network to iSCSI data packets ready for transporting these across a network to iSCSI enabled storage devices such as disks, tape drives.
+The EFCS2240 Bridge creates an interface between both iSCSI and Fibre Channel networks, and peripherals that utilise the SCSI protocol.
+The internal circuitry of the EFCS2240 Bridge acts as a two-way interface converting the data packets that are received on either the iSCSI or Fibre Channel network into data transfers and electrical signals that storage devices such as disks, tape drives and optical disks understand on the SCSI bus.